The Best Drill Bits for Metal, Tested on Steel, Iron, and More

 • HHS: This is an all-purpose drill bit that can be used to drill through both ferrous and nonferrous metals as well as carbon steel.

-• Cobalt: This type of metal-drilling bit works well for drilling ferrous metals but may not be as good at drilling nonferrous metals.
+• Cobalt: Cobalt drill bits work well for drilling ferrous metals but may not be as good at drilling nonferrous metals.

 Coating

 Drill bit coatings affect how a drill bit operates.
-Most metal drill bits are usually coated with titanium or black oxide.
+Unless they’re made of cobalt alloy steel and therefore uncoated, many drill bits come with a layer of titanium or black oxide covering them.
 This coating is designed to reduce friction, which keeps the drill bit from heating up and eventually breaking.
-Because the coating reduces friction, it can also help increase drill speed.
+Because the coating reduces friction, it can also help increase drilling speed.

 Shank Design